 The benefit: Kids as young as 5 and 6 years old can gain computer experience while they have fun and create with LEGOs.

 Using a program called Unity, teens learn how to build a challenging platformer in 3D.
 Unity is a powerful open source game design tool.
 The class builds a pre-designed level in their game as a group to learn the basics, then they get to design and build their own custom levels to add to their game.
 Each student completes the class with a finished game that can be played on any computer.

 The benefit: Because they’re immersed in the building their video game, students are distracted from the fact that they’re absorbing a LOT of information involving 3D space, lighting, texturing, rigging, coding, animating, project-planning, problem-solving, math… you get the idea.

 If you’re curious about computer classes for kids online, check out the Hour of code, codecademy, Khan Academy or Grok Learning.
-And if you live in the Westchester County area, feel free to give us a call at 914-644-8100 or pay us a visit at 303 Central Park Ave. in Scarsdale.
+And if you live in the Westchester County area, feel free to give us a call at 914-644-8100 or pay us a visit at 142 N Central Ave. in Hartsdale New York.

 SET UP A FREE CONSULTATION with our CEO, Rob, to see what experience best fits your child!